 Study tour chaperones for the recent Newtown International Center for Education (NICE) delegation visits to China, France, and Spain resoundingly said this week the trips all were wonderful experiences.

 Some of the students who traveled to the three countries also chimed in to share their favorite parts of the experiences.

-Students and teachers will be traveling to China, Spain, and France during the school’s break in April.
-The group going to China will be traveling April 10 to April 21, the group traveling to Spain, April 8 to 19, and the group going to France will be traveling April 8 to 16.
+Students and teachers traveled to the three countries during the district’s break in April.
+The group that went to China traveled over April 10 to April 21, the group that went to Spain, April 8 to 19, and the group that went to France went from April 8 to 16.